cedadev/rabbit-fbi-indexer/README.md

 This provides the code to read from the rabbit queue and process updates to the files index.

-This indexer uses a conda environment as it has requirements which require non-python dependencies such as iris and netCDF4

 Watched events:
 - DEPOSIT/REMOVE